HomeLatest NewsGovTechCovid-19 derails Coal India’s plan to monitor coalfields via drone deployment

 Register Now →

-“We are ready to deploy drones as permission from Directorate General of has been given.
+“We are ready to deploy drones as permission from Directorate General of Civil has been given.
 Training for operations and maintenance of data was scheduled from April 25 but it couldn’t be held due to lockdown,” CMPDI GM (Geomatics) Rajneesh Kumar said.

 The high-end drones will also be used to map areas and detect spots of underground mine fire which is prevalent in eastern coalfields in West Bengal and Jharkhand, he said.
 Currently, two drones with high-end sensors have been procured with each valued at around Rs 2 crore.